isomerpages/ura-lkywcp/pages/faq.md

 **What materials does the city need to submit for Stage B?**

 The city is required to prepare and submit a detailed report containing information on the city, key statistics over at least 10 years, overall master plan or strategy, and 3 demonstration projects to illustrate the success of the master plan/strategy.
 The city is also required to submit a photo report, and 2 - 5 reference letters from independent third parties who are familiar and/or involved in the city's transformation.

-They city may also wish to submit additional supporting documents, such as annual reports, brochures, etc. For the details of the submission requirements, please click [here](/nomination/guidelines/stage-b/).
+The city may also wish to submit additional supporting documents, such as annual reports, brochures, etc. For the details of the submission requirements, please click [here](/nomination/guidelines/stage-b/).

 **Can the city submit additional materials in other languages other than English?**

-The main report and all accompanying materials must be in English.
-The city may submit additional documents in other languages, however only materials in English will be considered for evaluation.
+The main report and photo report must be completed in English.
+The city may submit additional supporting documents in other languages, however only materials in English will be considered for evaluation.

 ---